Russia and the US agree to work toward improving ties and ending the Ukraine war in landmark talks

 Kyiv's absence at Tuesday's talks rankled many Ukrainians, and France called an emergency meeting of European Union countries and the U.K. on Monday to discuss the war.
 Kyiv's participation in such talks was a bedrock of U.S. policy under Biden.

+U.S. State Department spokeswoman Tammy Bruce said the talks were aimed at determining how serious the Russians are about achieving peace and whether detailed negotiations can start.

+Rubio said Tuesday that there would be “engagement and consultation with Ukraine, with our partners in Europe and others.
+But ultimately, the Russian side will be indispensable to this effort.”

-Rubio said Tuesday that ending the conflict would require concessions from all sides and that Europe would play a part — noting that they have also imposed sanctions on Russia.
-He said Washington “is not going to predetermine" would those concessions would be.
+Rubio also said ending the conflict would require concessions from all sides and that Washington “is not going to predetermine" would those concessions would be.

 U.S. Defense Secretary Pete Hegseth said last week that NATO membership for Ukraine was unrealistic and suggested Kyiv should abandon hopes of winning all its territory back from Russia — two key items on Putin's wish list.